zwets/unfasta/README.md

 As in FASTA, there can be an arbitrary number of sequences of arbitrary length.
 Contrary to FASTA, the sequence data cannot be broken across lines.
 Therefore every sequence is serialised in exactly two lines.
 Every odd-numbered line starts with `>` and is a header line, and every even-numbered line is a sequence line.

 The `uf` command (filter) converts a stream of FASTA to a stream of unfasta.
-It can also do the reverse, but see section [unfasta *is* FASTA](#unfasta-is-fasta).
+It can also do the reverse, but read section [unfasta *is* FASTA](#unfasta-is-fasta) first.

-The header line must start with '>', immediately followed by a (locally unique) sequence identifier.
+The **header line** must start with '>', immediately followed by the sequence identifier.
+The sequence identifier must contain no whitespace.
+NCBI specifies additional constraints on the sequence identifier [here](http://ncbi.github.io/cxx-toolkit/pages/ch_demo#fasta-sequence-id-format), summarised [here](http://io.zwets.it/blast-cmdline-ref).
+A summary may be followed by whitespace and a sequence title consisting of arbitrary text.

 The sequence line can contain any character except newline (which terminate it).
 However to be useful it should contain only characters defined by IUPAC here.  @@@HERE@@@  however to make sense.   except